aws-samples/amazon-eks-security-immersion-day/content/8-infrastructure-security/1-bottlerocket-security-features-amazon-eks/2-upgrade-bottlerocket-host/index.en.md

 ---
-title : "Upgrading Bottlerocket host" weight : 22
+title: "Upgrading Bottlerocket host"
+weight: 22
 ---

 Bottlerocket OS update [methods](https://bottlerocket.dev/en/os/latest/#/update/methods/) can be classified into two main categories.
 You can choose the appropriate OS update method based on your cluster workload requirements.

 **Node replacement**: Bottlerocket clusters can be updated via node replacement, meaning that the existing Bottlerocket nodes will be replaced by new Bottlerocket nodes that run updated software.
 This process requires complete node reprovisioning, which involves terminating existing nodes and launching new ones with updated configurations.
-When running the aws-k8s-* variants of Bottlerocket on EKS, you can use either the EKS Console or eksctl to update your Bottlerocket nodes using the node replacement method.
+When running the aws-k8s-\* variants of Bottlerocket on EKS, you can use either the EKS Console or eksctl to update your Bottlerocket nodes using the node replacement method.
 If you use Karpenter for EKS cluster autoscaling, [Drift](https://catalog.workshops.aws/karpenter/en-US/basic-nodepool/drift) will allow node replacements.
 Changes in Bottlerocket variants (e.g. upgrading k8s version) must be handled through a node replacement.

 **In-place updates**: Bottlerocket clusters can be updated in-place, meaning that the existing Bottlerocket nodes will download updated software to use, without re-provisioning the nodes.
 In this section of the workshop, we will explore the in-place updates using `apiclient`.